yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 ![02](02_hist_1.png)
 ![03](03_hist_2.png)

+We find there are considerable outliers and most of the features are slightly positively skewed

 ![04](04_correlation_1.png)

-We find there are considerable outliers and most of the features are slightly positively skewed.
 Besides, there are 3 highly related features.

 ## (6) Feature Engineering